 Authentic Irish Soda Bread?

-Authentic Irish Soda Bread is nothing more than flour, baking soda, salt and buttermilk.
+Authentic Irish Soda Bread is simply flour, baking soda, salt and buttermilk.
 The addition of sugar, currants, raisins and seeds happened somewhere along the way, but is traditionally considered more of a tea cake.
-Having said that…I’m sticking with the title “soda bread.”
-That’s what most of us think of with a bread like this.
+Authenticity cannot be claimed here, but tasty can be!

 This recipe, inspired by Nigel Slater’s Seeded Soda Bread, does incorporate lots of nutty seeds, but I’ve tried to find a balance between his barely sweetened loaf and what is probably the Americanized version with too much sugar and lots of raisins.
 I love how this recipe turned out!